skdue-ethernals/rice-docs/docs/models.md

 **UPDATE in Iteration2**

-- add 3 atribute to keep first twitterID that got most votes and so on.
+- add array that keep twitterID of all candidate.
-- add method to grab those 3 attribute
+- add method that take twitterID as input and return amount of vote.
 - in end vote add random number to find winner who get NFT